 This problem has been on my own mind for over 20 years, when I worked as a marketing person in an insurance company where I was responsible for retirement planning.
 This was the very early 1990s, and it struck me that for all the effort that my company and others were putting into getting young people to save for retirement, there was almost no help for people who were actually going through the retirement process and had crucial decisions to make, or for people who were already retired and needed help adjusting to the new reality.

 I quickly came to understand the issue that I have been describing above: no one could afford to help the people who needed it the most.
 So what was the solution?

 To me, the only solution that was really going to work was to get the job done without relying on a lot of effort by a professional financial person.
 In fact, the job could be done even better without relying on someone like that, because there were so many financial factors and decisions to take into account at that stage of life, they were individually complex enough, and they interacted with each other in so many ways, that very few if any human minds could juggle all relationships and numbers.
 So what was really needed was some very good software, which could be built to do just that job.
 And even better if it could be built so that middle class consumers could answer all the questions themselves.
 They might only need professional help implementing some of the answers, but that would be the easy part.

 Are there other solutions?
 The next best is the do-it-yourself model.
 If you're reading this column, then you might well be a do-it-yourself person.
 But you can read every book, article, and website on personal finance you can find, and you still won't know how to put all the pieces together.
-And there is no other tool or service I know of that will do it for you adequately, if you're retired or close to that age.
+Keep in mind that many of the banks and brokerage firms now offer modeling tools to their customers, even those with very modest accounts and balances.